 Thousands of Resources.
 Ready to help.

-The funding process for MCACA arts and cultural projects begins with the development of guidelines for all the Council's programs.
-MCACA staff shape the guidelines based upon MCACA priorities and industry needs.
+The funding process for MACC arts and cultural projects begins with the development of guidelines for all the Council's programs.
+MACC staff shape the guidelines based upon MACC priorities and industry needs.
 They work with stakeholders to update and/or revise guidelines.
 The Council reviews the guidelines and provides expertise.
 Focus group meetings are conducted for public input on the programs and subsequent guidelines.

 Improved guidelines, successful grants assistance workshops, a fair and independent application review process and the Council's support of statewide distribution of arts and cultural resources to organizations and communities have resulted in applications for outstanding projects.